 What should you do if you think your teen may be pregnant?

 Generally, nothing is actually the best course of action.
 Simply provide your teen with the knowledge that she can talk to you about anything and be there for her.
 If you approach her with accusatory behavior you run the risk of being wrong and pushing her away from you.
 In the case you find a pregnancy test, you may want to broach the topic of contraceptives or even make condoms easily obtainable in a discrete way.
-If your daughter is indeed pregnant, you’ll find out eventually, teen abortion is illegal without a parent’s permission and you can’t hide a pregnancy forever.
+If your daughter is indeed pregnant, you’ll find out eventually, teen abortion is illegal without a parent’s permission in the majority of states and you can’t hide a pregnancy forever.
 The question is do you want to have that information come peacefully or have it possibly ruin your relationship with your child?

 You may also want to check out: